 - Complete, download and print the withdrawal application form.

-- Get another adult person (at least 18 or over) to witness your signature in the declaration section of your application form.
+- Have another adult person (18 or older) witness your signature in the declaration section of your application form.

 - Visit a Justice of the Peace or another authorised person to certify your proof of ID documents.

 - Attach your certified proof of ID documents.

 - Submit your application form and certified documents to us by post or in person.

 There is no fee to withdraw your application to end your civil partnership.

 Post your completed application form with your certified documents to: